andrewsunglaekim/git_workshop/readme.md

 > the `hard` flag has to do with how the reset effects the index and working tree.
 It resets them. `HEAD~3` is where the working tree will reset to, in this case 3 commits behind the current `HEAD`.

-### You do
+### You do (10/85)
-Make 3 commits, follow the directions [above](#commitYouDo) if you are unsure what to do.
+Make 3 commits, follow the directions from the [above](#commitYouDo) commit section if you are unsure what to do.
 Doesn't matter what the content is since we will be rewinding it.

 Then run:
 ```